 Dietary fiber intake was independently negatively correlated with BMI, and dietary glycemic index and glycemic load were independently positively correlated with BMI after adjustment for potential dietary and non-dietary confounders in relatively lean Japanese women aged 18 to 20 years.

 - Physical activity level was assessed by a limited number of non-validated questions.

 - The study results may not be extrapolated to general Japanese populations because the subjects selected were female dietetic students who may be highly health conscious

-- body mass index was calculated from self-reported height and weight, and dietary assessment was also self-reported.
+- BMI was calculated from self-reported height and weight, and dietary assessment was also self-reported.